 Appointed by the President and confirmed by the Senate, Fred served in two federal government sub-cabinet positions.
 As Assistant Secretary of Labor, he managed the Wage and Hour Division and the Office of Federal Contract Compliance Programs.
 He also served as a Commissioner of the U.S. Equal Employment Opportunity Commission.
 He began his career as a trial attorney with the National Labor Relations Board (NLRB) and was a law clerk to Chief Justice LaFel E. Oman of the New Mexico Supreme Court.

-Fred is a co-founder of the American Employment Law Council.
+Fred is a co-founder of the American Employment Law Council and is a member of Law360’s Employment Editorial Advisory Board.
 He was an adviser to the ALI Restatement of Employment Law and has been appointed to serve on judicial-selection committees.
 He is a former chair of the ABA Commission on Racial and Ethnic Diversity in the Profession, has served on the ABA Commission on Women in the Profession, and is a former president of the Bar Association of San Francisco.
 Fred chairs the board of governors of Public Advocates Inc. and recently completed a five-year term on the board of trustees of Stanford University.

 Fred earned his J.D. from Stanford Law School in 1975 and his B.A. in economics, with honors, from Stanford University in 1972.